basho/riak_kv/docs/SecondaryIndexQueries.md

 - `extract_coalesce`: Create  a new term by merging one or more existing terms together

-The following pre-reduce filter functions have been implemented:
+The following prereduce *filter* functions are available:

 - `apply_range`: Filter by range testing an attribute